kachick/chawan/doc/config.md

 <tr>
 <td>rewrite-url</td>
 <td>JavaScript function</td>
-<td>A JavaScript function cha will pass the URL to.
-If a new URL is returned,
+<td>A JavaScript function Chawan will pass the URL to.
+If a new URL is
-it will replace the old one.</td>
+returned, it will replace the old one.</td>
 </tr>

 <tr>